Sunday, July 29, 2018

 Our Father in heaven,

-that we may eat and savour your gift.
+that we may eat and savor Your gift.

-in the joy of the communion with the brothers and sisters that you give us this day,
+in the joy of communion with the brothers and sisters that You give us this day,

 that we may share with them the material and spiritual bread.
 Amen.

 a) The premises and key of biblical and liturgical reading: